-Paul Jacobs made musical history at the age of 23, when he played Johann Sebastian Bach's complete organ works, in an 18-hour marathon performance on the 250th anniversary of the composer's death.
-He has also performed the complete organ works of Olivier Messiaen in marathon performances throughout North America, and last season reached the milestone of having performed in each of the fifty United States.
+Paul Jacobs made musical history at the age of 23 when he played Bach's complete organ works in an 18-hour marathon on the 250th anniversary of the composer's death.
+He has also performed the complete organ works of Messiaen in marathon performances throughout North American and reached the milestone of having performed in each of the fifty United States.

 Prodigiously talented from his earliest years, at 15 Jacobs was appointed head organist of a parish of 3,500 in his hometown, Washington, Pennsylvania.
 He studied at the Curtis Institute of Music, double-majoring with John Weaver (organ) and Lionel Party (harpsichord) and at Yale University with Thomas Murray (organ).

 Paul Jacobs joined the faculty of The Juilliard School in 2003 and was named Chairman of the Organ Department in 2004, one of the youngest faculty appointees in the school's history.
 He received Juilliard's prestigious William Schuman Scholar's Chair in 2007.
 His own students have won prominent national and international competitions and are forging their own careers as performers and teachers at prestigious venues and academic institutions in the United States and abroad.